 That’s our Jesus!!!

 We are nearing the end of our journey through the Gospel in the Stars.
 Next we’ll study the 11th of the 12 major signs in Cancer: The Crab.
-How does a picture of a crab advance the story?
-Come and see by following the link below:
+You may follow the link below to continue this series: